 - Grade 3: BV.
 Other organisms predominate.
 Few or absent lactobacilli.

 Therefore, under certain circumstances it may be reasonable to make an empirical diagnosis.
-A woman can be treated empirically if the following apply:
+A woman can be treated empirically if:

-- She has typical symptoms and signs (a malodorous discharge with no soreness or irritation).
+- There are typical symptoms and signs (a malodorous discharge with no soreness or irritation).

-- She is not at increased risk of STI (ie not aged under 25, no recent new sexual partner, not more than one sexual partner in the previous year, no past history of STI).
+- They are at low risk of STI (ie not aged under 25, no recent new sexual partner, not more than one sexual partner in the previous year, no past history of STI).

-- She is not postnatal, post-miscarriage or recently had a TOP or gynaecological surgery.
+- They haven't recently had a TOP or gynaecological surgery.

-- She has not recently had treatment for BV.
+- They have not recently had treatment for BV.

 - There are no signs of alternative causes of vaginal discharge (fever, bleeding, pain, itch).

-- Raised pH if pH paper is available to measure it (see below).
+- There is a raised pH if pH paper is available to measure it (see below).